 1. Recitals.
-The Planning Commission hereby finds that all of the facts set forth in the recitals above are true and correct and incorporated herein.
+The City Council hereby finds that all of the facts set forth in the recitals above are true and correct and incorporated herein.
 2. IS/MND Contents.
 The IS/MND consists of the following, hereafter collectively referred to as the "IS/MND". - a.
 The IS/MND including any attached appendices. - b.
 The Notice of Intent and comments received in response to the notice. - c.
 The Mitigation Monitoring and Reporting Program. - d.
 The Notice of Completion of the IS/MND for public review. - e.
 Any other information added by the Lead Agency.

 3. Certification of Compliance with CEQA.
-The Planning Commission does hereby find that the IS/MND, including the Mitigation Monitoring and Reporting Program, has been prepared in accordance with the requirements of CEQA and the CEQA Guidelines.
-4. Recommendation for IS/MND Certification.
-The Planning Commission does hereby recommend the following to the City Council. - a.
-Recommendation to Adopt the Initial Study and Mitigated Negative Declaration.
-The Planning Commission hereby recommends to the City Council that it certify that 1) the IS/MND has been completed in compliance with CEQA, 2) that it has reviewed and considered the information contained in the IS/MND prior to approving the project, and 3) that the IS/MND reflects the City Council's independent judgment and analysis. - b.
-Recommendation Regarding Feasible and Binding Effect of Mitigation Monitoring and Reporting Program.
-The Planning Commission hereby recommends to the City Council that it find that the mitigation measures described and specifically identified in the above referenced documents are feasible and shall become binding upon the entity (such as the project proponent or the City) assigned thereby to implement the particular mitigation measures as identified in the Mitigation Monitoring and Reporting Program. - c.
-Recommendation to Adopt Mitigation Monitoring and Reporting Program.
-As required by applicable State law, the Planning Commission hereby recommends to the City Council that it adopt the Mitigation Monitoring and Reporting Program set forth in Exhibit 3 of this Resolution.
-The Planning Commission finds that the Mitigation Monitoring and Reporting Program is designed to ensure that, during project implementation, the City and any other responsible parties implement the project components and comply with the mitigation measures identified in the Mitigation Monitoring and Reporting Program.
+The City Council does hereby find that the IS/MND, including the Mitigation Monitoring and Reporting Program, has been prepared in accordance with the requirements of CEQA and the CEQA Guidelines.
+4. IS/MND Certification.
+The City Council does hereby approve, certify, and adopt the following. - a.
+Certify the Initial Study and Mitigated Negative Declaration.
+The City Council hereby certifies that 1) the IS/MND has been completed in compliance with CEQA, 2) that it has reviewed and considered the information contained in the IS/MND prior to approving the project, and 3) that the IS/MND reflects the City Council's independent judgment and analysis. - b.
+Find Feasible and Binding Effect of Mitigation Monitoring and Reporting Program.
+The City Council hereby finds that the mitigation measures described and specifically identified in the above referenced documents are feasible and shall become binding upon the entity (such as the project proponent or the City) assigned thereby to implement the particular mitigation measures as identified in the Mitigation Monitoring and Reporting Program. - c.
+Adopt Mitigation Monitoring and Reporting Program.
+As required by applicable State law, the City Council hereby adopts the Mitigation Monitoring and Reporting Program set forth in Exhibit '3' of this Resolution.
+The City Council finds that the Mitigation Monitoring and Reporting Program is designed to ensure that, during project implementation, the City and any other responsible parties implement the project components and comply with the mitigation measures identified in the Mitigation Monitoring and Reporting Program.
 5. Custodian of Records.
 The City Clerk is recommended as the designated custodian of records for documents comprising the record of the proceedings upon which its decision is based.
 These documents are maintained at City Hall, located at 850 S. Madera Ave.
 Kerman, CA, 93630.
-6. General Plan Consistency: The Planning Commission finds and recommends the City Council find that the public necessity, general welfare, good planning practices, public interest, and convenience warrant approval of General Plan Amendment 2023-02, including the following: - a.
+6. General Plan Consistency: The City Council finds that the public necessity, general welfare, good planning practices, public interest, and convenience warrant approval of General Plan Amendment 2023-02, including the following: - a.
 The change is consistent with the General Plan goals and policies.
 The project site is currently planned for residential and commercial uses.
 The project requests an amendment to the General Plan and Zoning Map to increase the acreage of land designated for medium density residential use, remove the acreage of land designated for commercial, and increase the acreage of land designated for mixed use.
 The project would facilitate future residential and commercial development within an area with existing and planned residential, commercial, recreational, and public institutional uses.
-Through compliance with applicable development standards, environmental mitigation measures, and conditions of approval, the project as proposed is consistent with General Plan Policies LU-1.4 (Limit Residential Development Along Highways), LU-1.6 (Agricultural Buffers), LU-3.2 (Urban Form), LU-3.3 (Prevent Sprawl Development), LU-3.4 (Leapfrog Development) LU-4.5 (Right-to-Farm Disclosure), and LU-5.4 (New Incompatible Land Uses).
+Through compliance with applicable development standards, environmental mitigation measures, and conditions of approval, the project as proposed is consistent with General Plan Policies LU-1.4 (Limit Residential Development Along Highways), LU-1.6 (Agricultural Buffers), LU-3.2 (Urban Form), LU-3.3 (Prevent Sprawl Development), LU-3.4 (Leapfrog Development) LU-4.5 (Right-to-Farm Disclosure), and LU-5.4

+(New Incompatible Land Uses).
 Therefore, the change is consistent with the General Plan goals and policies.